dzeke/Blended-Near-Optimal-Tools/README.md

 Illustrates use of the tools for a water quality management problem to reduce the phosphorus load to Echo Reservoir in the Weber basin, Utah.
 Includes all the data and model files and the script that moves data from the models to the near-optimal tools.

-4) DOCUMENTATION
+4) PAPER and SCRIPTS

 Includes the submitted paper (under review) that describes this work as well as peer-reviewer comments and author responses.
 Also provides scripts and directions to generate each figure shown in the paper.
-Further documentation is provided at the top of each source code file.
+Further documentation on each tool is provided in the sub-directory of each tool (XXXX-readme.txt) as well as at the top of each source code file.

 ==================
 CITATION